tanimislam/presentation_useful_multimedia_manipulation/README.rst

 If there's time or interest, I can even describe and demonstrate how to retrieve and label music you might find, all within Python.

-Demonstrations live in the ``demonstrations`` subdirectory, and each demonstration is its own directory within ``demonstrations``, and each demonstration has its own ``INSTRUCTIONS.rst``.
+Demonstrations live in the ``demonstrations`` subdirectory, and each demonstration is its own directory within ``demonstrations``, and each demonstration has its own ``README.rst``.
 Here are the five demonstration directories with description.

 1. ``autocropping_images``: autocropping a PNG image and a PDF image.